 Filtering the fees tables

 The ‘find a programme’ filter was used to find the relevant programme though wasn’t immediately obvious to all users.
 There was an expectation that the table would be filtered on the programme when navigating from the programme page rather than a “huge big wall of information”.

 The table of fees allowed participants to compare programme costs which participants liked but the ‘estimated total fees for award’ column suggested that regardless of study mode it will cost the same.
 Although it says estimate it doesn’t explicitly state that programmes longer than one year will increase in fees each year and therefore can cost a lot more than the estimated figure shown.

 The navigation between ‘online learning fees’ and ‘part-time intermittent fees’ meant that users were going back and forth to ensure they were at the right place.
 Having chosen tuition fees for an online part-time intermittent programme to be presented with all study modes for online learning was confusing.

 The ‘contact us’ call to action is not immediately obvious.
 3 participants didn’t find the specific tuition fee enquiry form where some instinctively looked within the footer for contact before finding alternative contacts at the degree finder and general enquiries through search.

 We will work through the findings from the research and identify ways to address them.
 We continue to assess the success of the prospective students’ fee experience, and work with the Fees and Student Support team to improve further as we reduce unnecessary enquiries and meet user needs.

-If you want to comment on our findings and share experiences that you have with prospective students leave a comment on this page or drop me an email.
+If you want to comment on our findings and share experiences that you have with prospective students leave a comment on this page.